yong-zhuo/GovTechTHT-Frontend/README.md

 * Each student or teacher has a unique Id associated to them in the event of students/teachers with the same name.

-* Assume cumulative GPA is equal to sum of all semester GPAs divided by the current semester.
+* Cumulative GPA is equal to sum of all semester GPAs divided by the current semester.

 ## Run Website Locally